SelimBF/minikube-monitoring/README.md

 minikube-monitoring

-This is a full monitoring lab for minikube cluster it's a step by step guide to monitor Minikube cluster using Promrtheus,Grafana,AlertManager,Pushgateway
+This is a full monitoring lab for minikube cluster it's a step by step guide to monitor Minikube cluster using Prometheus,Grafana,AlertManager,Pushgateway

 0- Requirements: